RAPZ0D/My-Python-Projects-/README.md

 10. Modules (File Operations)

 ## Lab 3
 The Lab 3 focuses on API (Application Programming Interface) here I have used the Openweather API to get the Weather and other outputs relating weather conditions of different cities.
-This application requires an API to to work so if you would need to know how to get one access the link below
+This application requires an API to to work so if you would need to know how to get one access the link
 [OpenWeatherMap API](https://openweathermap.org/api)
 In this lab I have performed the tasks mentioned below:
 1. Getting the sunrise and sunset of a city where the user inputs the city